Point Evaluation & The Need for RKHS

 This is the rigorous justification for the

-kernel trick:
+kernel trick.

-the kernel evaluates an inner product in an infinite-dimensional feature space
+The kernel evaluates an inner product in an infinite-dimensional feature space

 without ever computing the feature map \(\Phi\) explicitly.
+To see that \(\Phi(x)\) indeed

-To see that \(\Phi(x)\) indeed lands in \(\ell^2\), set \(x = x'\) in the Mercer expansion:
+lands in \(\ell^2\), set \(x = x'\) in the Mercer expansion:

-\(\|\Phi(x)\|_{\ell^2}^2 = \sum_{n=1}^{\infty} \lambda_n\, e_n(x)^2 = K(x, x) < \infty\),
+\(\|\Phi(x)\|_{\ell^2}^2 = \sum_n \lambda_n\, e_n(x)^2 = K(x, x) \lt \infty\), which is finite

-which is finite since \(K\) is continuous on a compact set.
+since \(K\) is continuous on a compact set.
+The rate of decay of \(\lambda_n\) controls the

 Example: The RBF (Gaussian) Kernel

-\(K(x, x') = \exp\bigl(-\|x - x'\|^2 / (2\sigma^2)\bigr)\)
+The radial basis function kernel \(K(x, x') = \exp\bigl(-\|x - x'\|^2 / (2\sigma^2)\bigr)\) is

-related to Hermite functions, and the eigenvalues decay
+functions, and the eigenvalues decay exponentially:

-\(0 < r < 1\).
+\(\lambda_n \sim C \cdot r^n\) for some \(0 \lt r \lt 1\).
 This rapid decay explains why the

 Random Fourier Feature